meltonzheng/meltonzheng.github.io/_posts/2025-02-03-USMLE-Endocrine.md

 > difficulty: ?/10

 A 28-year-old woman presents with complaints of flank pain that radiates to groin.
 Laboratory tests reveal elevated serum calcium levels.
 She also reports menstrual irregularities and occasional galactorrhea.
 On examination, she has enlarged hands and facial features.
-She has also increased metanephrines.
+She has also a vitamin D deficiency.
 In the process for diagnosing her condition, there is a scan that uses a radioactive compound decayed from molybdenum-99.
 This compound is also used to study many different organs: which of the following would describe pathology of an organ that uses this same compound?

 A. Hematochezia in a newborn male \
 B. Balloon shaped heart on x-ray \